codechem/Xam.CrossKeyboard/README.md

 ## Keyboard plugin for Xamarin.Forms
 Simple cross platform plugin to get keyboard events and keyboard height on CrossPlatform level.

-NOTE: Restoing package will give warning of using .NETFramework but it will work perfectly fine.
+NOTE: Restoring package will give warning of using .NETFramework but it will work perfectly fine.

 ## Nuget